Lisanne Pinciotti, Program Director, (EC, Admin)

 Heather Sharo (IT)

-Heather Sharo graduated from Rider University with an Elementary Education/Art degree.
-After observing a Montessori environment, Heather was inspired.
-She enrolled to earn her Early Childhood credential (CMTE/NJ) and then a few years later, her Infant Toddler credential (CMTE/NY).
-Currently, Heather is an Early Childhood teacher at Acorn Montessori School in New Jersey.
+Heather graduated from Rider University with a degree in Elementary Education.
+After observing a Montessori environment, Heather was inspired by the children, the environment, and the materials.
+That school year, she earned her Early Childhood credential (CMTE/NJ) and then, a few years later, her Infant Toddler credential (CMTE/NY).
+Currently, Heather is a toddler guide at a Montessori School in New Jersey.
 With twenty years of teaching experience, Heather is passionate about Montessori education.
-Heather joined the West Side Montessori Teacher Education Program as a field consultant.
-She currently serves as an Infant Toddler Field Consultant and instructor of the Early Childhood Overview course.
+Heather joined WSMS-TEP in 2016 as a field consultant.
+Today, she serves as a Field Consultant, course assistant, and instructor for the Infant Toddler program.

 Wyatt Tolles (EL)

-Wyatt Tolles is a 6-12 teacher at Acorn Montessori School in New Jersey.
-He began his Montessori journey working in the aftercare program at Acorn while he was in high school.
-Prior to becoming an elementary guide, Wyatt taught in an early childhood classroom.
-Wyatt earned a Bachelor’s in Psychology and Mathematics (Rutgers University), an AMS Early Childhood Credential, and an AMS Elementary I-II credential (Princeton Montessori Center of Education).
+Wyatt is a 9-12 teacher in New Jersey.
+He has been a Montessori guide since 2012.
+Before becoming an Elementary guide, he taught in an Early Childhood classroom.
+He earned a Bachelor’s in Psychology and Mathematics (Rutgers University), an AMS Early Childhood Credential, and an AMS Elementary I-II credential (Princeton Center for Teacher Education).
+He has also completed his Master’s in Montessori Leadership (Sarasota University).
 The philosophy, child’s independence, and math materials were what first captivated Wyatt in Montessori education.
-Nine years later, he continues to lead 6-12 Elementary classrooms and created Acorn’s school’s scope and sequence for the age level.
-Outside of the classroom, Wyatt loves reading, hiking and fishing, animals, and country music.
+Whether it is adults or children, he’s constantly inspired by the growth that he observes from his students.
+Outside of the classroom, he loves reading, hiking and kayaking, animals, music, and puzzles.

 Kira Walker (EC)